-Kristen Smith is the Senior Research Coordinator at AISP, supporting communications and managing operations and event logistics across a number of grants and initiatives.
-She brings with her 5+ years of experience with major research studies.
-Prior to joining AISP, Kristen worked at Harvard University’s Graduate School of Education, where she acted as a project coordinator in collaboration with The Strategic Education Research Partnership (SERP) Institute.
-Kristen earned a BS in Human Development & Family Studies from The University of North Carolina at Greensboro and a Master’s in Social Work from The University of Pennsylvania.
-She lives in Philadelphia with her plethora of plant babies.
+Kristen Smith, MSW, is the Senior Coordinator at AISP, supporting communications and managing operations and event logistics across a number of grants and initiatives.
+She brings with her 5+ years of experience coordinating major research studies.
+Prior to joining AISP, Kristen worked at Harvard University’s Graduate School of Education, where she supported collaboration with The Strategic Education Research Partnership (SERP) Institute.
+Kristen earned her MSW from The University of Pennsylvania and a BS in Human Development & Family Studies from The University of North Carolina at Greensboro.
+She lives in Philadelphia with a plethora of plant babies.

 Emily Berkowitz is a Project Manager at AISP.
 She coordinates efforts to develop tools and frameworks to advance the field of cross-sector data sharing for social policy.
 Previously, Emily assisted with communication strategy at AISP as both a Policy Fellow and MSW intern.
 She also performed policy analysis at the Philadelphia Mayor’s Office of Community Empowerment and Opportunity, and aided in the planning of the City’s 3-year Community Needs Assessment.
 Emily earned her MSW and MS in Social Policy from the University of Pennsylvania, and her BA in Human Rights from Bard College.
 She lives in Philadelphia with her darling cat Ellie.